2025–26 Scottish League Cup: Format

-The winners of each of the eight groups, as well as the three best runners-up, progress to the second round, where they are joined by the five teams given byes (last 16; 8 + 3 + 5).
-At this stage, the competition reverts to the traditional knock-out format.
-The three group winners with the highest points total and the European entrants are seeded.
+The winners of each of the eight groups, as well as the three best runners-up, progressed to the second round, where they were joined by the five teams given byes (last 16; 8 + 3 + 5).
+At this stage, the competition reverted to the traditional knock-out format.
+The three group winners with the highest points total and the European entrants were seeded.

 Bonus point system

 Three points are awarded for a win and one point for a draw.
 In addition, in each group stage match that finishes in a draw, there is a penalty shoot-out, with the winner being awarded a bonus point.

 Group stage

 The teams were seeded according to their final league positions in 2024–25 and drawn into eight groups, with each group comprising one team from each pot.
 The draw for the group stage took place on 28 May 2025 and was broadcast live on the Premier Sports and SPFL YouTube channels.